trishume/trishume.github.com/_posts/2017-06-17-optimizing-a-custom-tree-diff-algorithm-using-dynamic-programming-and-a.md

 Even this model is simplified, because in reality I had to handle input lists that both might have `:date-switch` blocks already in them, so there were a bunch more cases and contingencies for handling existing `:date-switch` blocks properly.
 But those aren't very interesting and the core of the algorithm is the same.

 So I implemented this algorithm on top of the AST manipulation framework I'd built by translating it to a memoized recursive algorithm operating on linked lists.
 Since the outer algorithm also involved recursion, this meant I had two kinds of recursion, which I structured using OCaml's ability to define functions inside of other functions.
-So I had an outer `scope_diffs` function that took two lists of s-expressions and produced a list of s-expressions with differences scoped by `:date-switch` blocks.
-Inside I allocated two tables to memoize the results in, and defined `scope_suffix_diffs_inside` and `scope_suffix_diffs_outside` functions that took indices of the start of the suffixes and mutually recursed and memoized into the tables based on the moves above.
+I had an outer `scope_diffs` function that took two lists of s-expressions and produced a list of s-expressions with differences scoped by `:date-switch` blocks.
+Inside it, I allocated two tables to memoize the results in, and defined `scope_suffix_diffs_inside` and `scope_suffix_diffs_outside` functions that took indices of the start of the suffixes and mutually recursed and memoized into the tables based on the moves above.

 Unlike the Levenshtein difference algorithm I wanted more than just the cost, so I stored the actual scoped s-expressions up to each point in the table directly, because I was using immutable linked lists in OCaml this was memory-efficient since each entry would share structure with the entries it was built from.
 This way I avoided the back-tracing path reconstruction step that is frequently used with dynamic programming.
 In order to make the lists share structure I did have to add to the front instead of the back, but I just reversed the best resulting list before I returned it.

 Once I finished programming it and got it to compile, I think I only had to fix one place where I'd copy-pasted a `+1` where I shouldn't have and then it worked beautifully.
-Unlike all my heuristic attempts I couldn't find a case where this produced a result significantly worse than what a human would do.
+Finally, unlike all my heuristic attempts, I couldn't find a case where this produced a result significantly worse than what a human would do.

+*Side note:* I used to expect lots of debugging time whenever I finished a bunch of complex algorithmic code, but to my surprise I've found that's rarely the case when using languages with good type systems.
+The compiler catches almost all small implementation errors, and since I've usually spent a long time thinking about all the edge cases carefully while designing the algorithm, there's usually no serious bugs left by the time it compiles.
+My tests usually fail a few times, but that's normally because I wrote the tests wrong.

-Unfortunately, while it worked quite well for small files, it was very slow on large files.
+Unfortunately, while my new algorithm worked quite well for small files, it was very slow on large files.
 My mentor timed it on a few example files and fit a polynomial and discovered that it was empirically `O(n^3)` (or it might have been `O(n^4)` I forget) in the file size.
 This was unfortunate since some of the files were tens of thousands of lines long.
 I had to make it faster, luckily while I'd been thinking about and implementing the algorithm I'd accumulated quite a list of optimization ideas to try.
 But first, I decided to profile to see what the biggest costs were.

 ## Profiling and Optimizing

 ### Incremental cost computation

 The first order of business was to discover why the empirical complexity was higher than we thought it should be.
-My mentor and I tried to come up with a proper analysis of what it should be, but given all the cases and the nested nature of trees there were just too many parameters and we couldn't come up with anything that actually informed us about real world files.
+My mentor and I tried to come up with a proper analysis of what it should be, but given all the cases and the nested nature of trees there were just too many parameters and we couldn't come up with anything precise.
 But, as far as we could tell the complexity of the underlying algorithm should have been about `O(n^2*log(n))` in the length of real files.

 I could have looked over the implementation carefully to find all the extra unnecessary work, but an easier method was just to use the [Linux `perf` tool](https://perf.wiki.kernel.org/index.php/Main_Page) to profile it.
 I knew the work that caused it to be `O(n^3)` wasn't at the outer levels of the algorithm, or I would have noticed easily, so it had to be an operation within that would show up in the profiles.